Shopify Pros and Cons: What’s All the Fuss About?

 Instead, Wix offers 800+ templates, Bigcommerce — 250+, and Squarespace — 155.

-On second thought, 150 themes is enough to make an informed decision, and not enough to cause confusion.
+On second thought, 150 themes is enough to make an informed decision, and not enough to confuse.
 Plus, you should consider the ability to apply different presets.

 Shopify Theme